$ cd fundamentals-of-devops

 Now that you know how to use a version control system to help everyone on your team work on the same code, the next step is ensure that you’re all working on that code in the same way: that is, building the code the same way, running the code the same way, using the same dependencies, and so on.
 This is where build system can come in handy, which is the focus of the next section.

-Most software projects use a build system to automate important operations, such as compiling the code, downloading dependencies, packaging the app for deployment, running automated tests, and so on.
+Most software projects use a build system to automate important operations, such as compiling the code, downloading dependencies, packaging the app, running automated tests, and so on.
 The build system serves two audiences: the developers on your team, who run the build steps as part of local development, and various scripts, which run the build steps as part of automating your software delivery process.

 Key takeaway #2

-There are many off-the-shelf build tools out there.
-Some were originally designed for use with a specific programming language or framework: for example, Rake for Ruby, Gradle and Maven for Java, SBT for Scala, and NPM for JavaScript (Node.js).
-There are also some build tools that are largely language agnostic, such as Bazel, and the grandaddy of all build systems, Make.
+There are many off-the-shelf build tools out there (full list).
+Some were originally designed for use with a specific programming language or framework: for example, Rake for Ruby, Gradle for Java, and NPM for JavaScript (Node.js).
+There are also some build tools that are largely language agnostic, such as Bazel, Just, and the grandaddy of all build systems, Make.

-Usually, the language-specific tools will give you the best experience with that language; I’d only go with the language-agnostic ones like Bazel in specific circumstances, such as massive teams that use dozens of different languages in a single repo (and these days, I wouldn’t recommend Make at all).
+Usually, the language-specific tools will give you the best experience with that language; I’d only go with the language-agnostic ones like Bazel in specific circumstances, such as massive teams that use dozens of different languages in a single repo.
 For the purposes of the blog post series, since the sample app you’ve used in previous parts is JavaScript (Node.js), let’s give NPM a shot, as per the next section.

 Example Code